hibbitts-design/docsify-open-publishing-starter-kit/README.md

 Want to delete the fork dependency of your newly created repository?

+1. Tap the **Clone or download** button and copy the HTTPS address of your repository
-1. Select the + sign in the top right corner, and choose **Import repository**
+2. Select the + sign in the top right corner, and choose **Import repository**
-2. Import your forked repository (the new repository won't have the fork dependency)
+3. Paste the URL of your forked repository (the new repository won't have the fork dependency)
-3. Delete the original forked repository via the repository **settings**.
+4. Delete the original forked repository via the repository **settings**.

 📝 "Edit the Page on GitHub" Link Setup
 ---